 - Be able to obtain and maintain medical and security clearances and suitability requirements.

-With this cohort model, the group of FAIT Fellows chosen for that year’s program move through the phases of the program together.
+With this cohort model, the group of FAIT Fellows chosen for that year’s program progress through the phases of the program together.
 All will attend orientation in June and begin the program in the fall.
-Their first internship is in the following summer in Washington, D.C., and the second internship (abroad) is in the second summer.
+Their first internship is in the summer after their junior year (or first year of a master’s program) in Washington, D.C.
+The second internship is in the summer after their senior year (or second year of a master’s program) at an Embassy or Consulate overseas!

 Then, after meeting the program and State Department requirements, FAIT Fellows are appointed as Foreign Service Information Management Specialists, with a five-year commitment.